Long-Term Disability Denial

 What should I do if my long-term disability claim is denied?

-If your long-term disability claim has been denied, you should contact an attorney as soon as possible.
-A legal team may be able to help you gather the necessary medical information you need to build a stronger claim.
+If your long-term disability claim has been denied, you should contact an attorney as soon as possible for help gathering the medical information needed to build a stronger claim and file an appeal.

-Our disability insurance attorneys have decades of experience helping clients whose claims have been denied — we know the ins and outs of the insurance industry and can help identify the best path forward for your case.
-Learn more about how we may be able to help with your case today.
+We know the ins and outs of the insurance industry and can help identify the best path forward for your case.

 Can you appeal long-term disability insurance denial?

 Yes.
-If your long-term disability claim was denied, you have the power to file an appeal of your insurance company’s decision — and Sokolove Law may be able to help.
+If your long-term disability claim was denied, you have the right to file an appeal of your insurance company’s decision — and Sokolove Law may be able to help.

-Our attorneys for long-term disability denial may be able to handle the appeals process for you, from gathering the necessary evidence to filing the appeal with the insurance company, while ensuring all your paperwork is submitted on time.
+Our attorneys for long-term disability insurance denial may be able to handle the appeals process for you by:

 How do I appeal a disability denial?